-Lockdown might be easing, but the landscape has changed.
+Lockdown may be easing, but the landscape has changed.
 Brands must use customer data to understand their audiences if they want their campaigns to succeed.

 After the extraordinary upheaval of the last few months, we can finally start to look forwards.
 But in a post-lockdown world full of unknowns, what does that mean for advertisers?